clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 > TODO: return back to the design of the tables once we have the scene module all worked out

----

-This is how far the document is consolidated, after this point things get messy.

----

 ## Layouts

 Every Widget with at least one child must have a Layout.
 The Layout's job is to provide 5 data points for a (sub)set of the Widget's children:

-1. The child's 3D _transformation_ (position, rotation, scaling) in its parent space.
+1. Each childs' 3D **transformation** (position, rotation, scaling) in its parent space.
-2. The child's 2D _grant_ size.
+2. Each childs' 2D **grant** size.
-3. The child's 1D _depth_ or draw order among its siblings.
+3. Each childs' 1D **depth** or draw order among its siblings.
-4. The _axis-aligned bounding rectangle_ (AABR) of all children of the Widget.
+4. The **axis-aligned bounding rectangle** (AABR) of all children of the Widget.
-5. An _implicit Claim_ that is the sum of all child Claims.
+5. An **implicit Claim** that is the sum of all child Claims.
 More on that later.

+In order to provide these data points, a Layout has a `Layout.Callback`, which is a Script that can be defined by the user.
+However, with Layouts it is quite likely that we will be able to provide all implementations necessary for most use cases; those would then be implemented in native code.
-The result of a layout is written into a `Layout.Composition`, which is a structure:
+The result of a Layout.Callback is written into a `Layout.Composition`, which is a structure:

     Layout.Composition: Tuple[
         widgets: List[Map[name: String, xform: Xform3, grant: Size2, depth: Number]],